 If accompanied by a scuba instructor, a Supervised Diver may gain progressive experience beyond these parameters and develop competency in managing more challenging diving conditions designed to lead to higher qualifications.

 Where further instruction is required this can only be provided by a suitably qualified scuba instructor.
 Where only further experience is required, this may be supervised by a dive leader.

 The service provider shall ensure that the client fulfils the following prerequisites to take part in the training course envisaged.

 -Student’s minimum age: 15 years (Documented parental or legal guardian consent shall be obtained when the applicant is a minor.)

-4.2 Certification level: None
+-Certification level: None